bagusdewantoro/grasshopper/README.md

-Some experiment for daily design method problem using algorithm approach.
+Some experiments for daily architectural design method problem using algorithm approach.